How Much Does Ceiling Repair Cost? [2025 Data]

 Ceiling Repair Cost by Material

 Not all ceiling materials are easy to repair.
-Older homes with popcorn ceilings from the 1960s or plaster and lath structures from over 100 years ago take a bit more time and expertise.
+Popcorn ceilings from the 1960s or plaster and lath structures from over 100 years ago take more time and expertise.

-Drop tile ceilings work a bit differently, particularly because they make an easy DIY repair project.
-The drop ceiling cost for new drop tiles ranges from $2 to $17 per square foot of tile.
-Professionals may charge their standard $60 to $90 per hour for repairs beyond what you can take on by yourself.
+Drop tile ceilings can be repaired as a DIY project, making them cost less than other types.
+The drop ceiling cost for new tiles ranges from $2 to $17 per square foot.
+Professionals may charge their standard $60 to $90 per hour for repairs you’re not equipped to handle yourself.

 From a small drip to a quickly cracking ceiling, how much can you expect to pay based on the extent of the repair?
-Determining how many hours your pro will need to fix the issue can be tricky, so we've broken down some estimates based on types of common ceiling damage.
+Determining how much your pro will charge to fix the issue can be tricky, so we've broken down some estimates based on types of common ceiling damage.

 Repair TypeAverage Cost